From 2019 to 2022, we rehabilitated aging platforms and installed customer improvements at 20 outdoor Metrorail stations.

 The Metro system has 45 outdoor rail stations constructed with concrete platforms.
 These platforms were designed and built over four decades ago to safely accommodate customers waiting for trains and boarding Metro railcars.
 Over the years, many of the platforms have begun to deteriorate due to routine wear and tear combined with exposure to weather and de-icing agents.
-Metro identified 20 stations in need of platform reconstruction, with the first 17 completed over the past two-and-a-half years:
+Over the past four years, Metro completed repairs to platforms at 20 stations:

 - Summer 2021: Greenbelt, College Park-U of Md, Prince George's Plaza, West Hyattsville